theferryman0519/Final-AsTheBellTolls/Design Files/GameDesignDocument.md

 If Blackmere is clearly improving but does not meet enough of Rupert's Year 3 expectations, he issues a conditional result rather than immediate repossession.
 The town receives **one final year** to address specific deficiencies.

 The player is not given a generic checklist.
 Rupert identifies the weakest areas of that particular save and sets targeted expectations for the following year.
-Examples include:

-- Repairing essential infrastructure if Structural Recovery is deficient.
-- Raising town reserves or restoring specific businesses if Economic Viability is weak.
-- Reopening public services or improving festival participation if Civic Continuity is lacking.
-- Increasing resident participation, resolving key communal needs, or strengthening shared routines if Community Stability is poor.
-- Completing significant inventions or resilience projects if Future Readiness is insufficient.

 This makes the Year 4 objective responsive to how the player developed Blackmere rather than requiring every save to solve the same problem.

 #### Year 4 Reassessment

 On **Spring 1, Year 4**, Rupert returns only if the town received a conditional Year 3 result.
-The reassessment focuses primarily on the deficiencies identified one year earlier, while confirming that previously healthy pillars have not collapsed.
+The reassessment focuses primarily on the deficiencies identified one year earlier, while confirming that previously stable achievements have not collapsed.

 A successful reassessment permanently resolves the immediate repossession threat and transitions the main story toward Blackmere's long-term future.

 A failed reassessment does **not** erase the save, destroy restored buildings, or force the player to restart.
-Instead, Blackmere enters a more restrictive continuation state.
-Possible consequences include:
+Instead, Blackmere enters a more restrictive continuation state, where taxes are placed on shops until a viable restoration can take place.

-- Increased government oversight of the town treasury.
-- A temporary levy or percentage of certain external trade revenue.
-- Delayed access to some government-controlled trade or permits.
-- Additional civic projects required to demonstrate self-sufficiency.
-- New Rupert dialogue and quests centered on proving the assessment wrong.
-- Reduced outside confidence until the player completes a later recovery path.

 The player can continue restoring Blackmere and eventually earn a path back toward independence.
 Failure therefore changes the story and economic conditions rather than functioning as a conventional game-over state.

 #### Design Intent